A windy night is followed by a windy morning, so I pack up quickly and start hiking just as Rob, Peter and John begin to prepare breakfast.

 Well, later in the day that peak turns out to be in a completely wrong direction.
 But here and now I trust the expert and take a lot pictures of alleged Mount Whitney.

-In fact you can’t see Mount Whitney from Forester Pass at all.
+In fact you cannot see Mount Whitney from Forester Pass at all.

 I stay on top of the pass for over an hour, it’s really hard to leave this place.
 From the south side a strong wind is blowing, but when you’re staying away from the small chute that funnels the air it is quite calm.

-The trail on the southern side of the pass has been built into the rock wall, probably using a lot of dynamite.
+The trail on the southern side of the pass has been built into the rock wall, probably using lots of dynamite.
 Just below Forester I cross what is probably the most difficult part of the entire Pacific Crest Trail.

 The PCT hikers that come here on their way from Mexico to Canada usually do so at a time of there when there still is a lot of snow.
 The PCT’ers have to cross a steep snowfield in early June, knowing if they slip they’re gone.
 For good.

-But today is the last day of July, no signs of any snow or other difficulties.
+But for JMTers, usually coming later in the year, this passage is easy.
+Today is the last day of July, no signs of any snow or other difficulties.